 Assess Your Data

 To view the cancellation reasons, you will need to download the report.
-Within ReCharge, go to the Reports tab and click the Customer Reports tab scroll down, you can export Inactive customer reports in CSV format.
+Within ReCharge, go to the Exports tab and look for the Customer Reports where you can export Inactive customer reports in CSV format.